 Floatplanes scouts are handled slightly differently than other planes types in the game.
 They may be carried by surface warships or deployed at airbases.
 While used primarily for search, they may also be sent on strikes like other planes.
-There are a number of special rules governing the equipping and operation of floatplanes that are covered below.
+There are some special rules governing the equipping and operation of floatplanes that are covered below.